 How does agreed value car insurance work?

 When you take out agreed value car insurance, you agree on the value of your vehicle with your insurer, and the car is insured for this amount.
-Agreed value will not decrease over time.
-The alternative to agreed value is market value, which is based on your car’s worth and depreciated value when you make a claim, and is equivalent to the car’s standard retail value plus depreciation..
+The alternative to agreed value is market value, which is based on your car’s worth and depreciated value when you make a claim.

-The agreed value is the most you can claim, all up, in the event of a total write off.
+The agreed value is the most you can claim in the event of a total write off.
 If you don’t have agreed value car insurance, then your maximum possible payout for a write-off will roughly be the resale value of the car at the time of the accident.
 Compare how agreed value coverage works and when you might need it.

 Compare agreed value comprehensive car insurance policies

-What are the features of agreed value cover?
+What are the features of agreed value coverage?

 - You get to choose how much your car is worth, rather than letting the insurer decide.